J. J. Koval

-Jeffrey "J. J." Koval, Jr. (born May 19, 1992) is a former American soccer player who last played for Sacramento Republic in the United Soccer League.
+Jeffrey "J. J." Koval Jr. (born May 19, 1992) is an American former soccer player who last played for Sacramento Republic in the United Soccer League.

 Career

-Youth and College
+Youth and college

 Koval played youth soccer for Real So Cal in his local area before signing a National Letter of Intent to play for Stanford Cardinal.
 For Stanford, Koval was a regular starter all four years for the program as a holding midfielder, appearing in all of Stanford's 74 games during that span, starting 73 of them.

 Professional

 Koval was drafted ninth overall in the 2014 MLS SuperDraft by the San Jose Earthquakes.
 He subsequently signed a contract.
 On March 11, 2014, Koval made his professional debut for the Earthquakes in a CONCACAF Champions League match against Toluca, coming on for Jason Hernandez in the 73rd minute.

 Koval was released by San Jose on February 27, 2016.

-After spending the 2016 season with the Sacramento Republic, Koval announced his retirement from professional soccer on December 21, 2016 to pursue a career in dentistry at Creighton University School of Dentistry in Omaha, Nebraska.
+After spending the 2016 season with the Sacramento Republic, Koval announced his retirement from professional soccer on December 21, 2016, to pursue a career in dentistry at Creighton University School of Dentistry in Omaha, Nebraska.